Noelle-Dev/yugioh_prices_csv/README.md

 4. `--print-total` - (Optional) flag to print the card's total value to STDOUT.

 # Input/Output Data Format
-CSV is the input/output data format.
-Headers are mandatory.
+CSV is the main input/output data format.
+CSV headers are mandatory.

 Required fields: